What is it?

 Can Bipolar Disorder be prevented?

-Right now we don't know what causes bipolar disorder and there is no way to prevent it.
-But we do know that 85% of people with a mental illness that are treated can expect to have a normal life.
-It is important to know the symptoms of bipolar disorder so there is a better chance of finding early, effective treatment and ways to deal with the disorder.
+Right now, we do not know the exact causes of bipolar disorder.
+However, it is important to know the symptoms of bipolar disorder so there is a better chance of finding out early, and starting effective treatment and ways to deal with the disorder.
 This may prevent long periods of illness and hospital stays, and even suicide.

 Where to from here?

-- Talk to your doctor, and ask if they can provide a referral to a specialist (like a psychiatrist) that can evaluate your child
+- Talk to your doctor, and ask if they can provide a referral to a specialist (like a psychiatrist) who can evaluate your child

 - Get a mental health assessment and support through your local Child and Youth Mental Health team (through a walk-in intake clinic in your community).

-- Contacting a private psychologist who is able to evaluate your child:
+- Contact a private psychologist who is able to evaluate your child: